 MBA foundation requirements provide the academic background required for the core and elective courses.
-The faculty has identified five foundation requirements: Business Ethics and Social Responsibility; Finance; Marketing; Organizational Behavior; and Quantitative Analysis.
+The faculty has identified five foundation requirements: Business Ethics; Finance; Marketing; Organizational Behavior; and Quantitative Analysis.

 Students may waive one or more of the foundation requirements on the basis of prior upper-level undergraduate study in the relevant area(s).
+Approved undergraduate courses must be no older than 10 years with a grade of B or above.
 The waiver determination is made during the admission process at the time a student's undergraduate and prior graduate transcripts are reviewed.
 Credit is not awarded for courses used to waive foundation requirements; instead, students who are granted foundation waivers ultimately complete fewer credits toward the degree than students who do not qualify for waiver.
 Students may not complete undergraduate courses to waive foundation requirements once they have enrolled in the MBA program.